apache/shardingsphere/docs/document/content/reference/management/_index.en.md

 ### /nodes/storage_nodes

-It can orchestrate replica database, and delete or disable data dynamically.
+It can orchestrate a replica database, and delete or disable data dynamically.